 I would like to give a brief overview of my career to date.

 I moved to New York City from London in 1993.
 I studied with renowned alto saxophonist and educator, Dave Glasser.
-After four years playing around New York I decided to take formal music education and seek a degree in saxophone performance..
+After four years of playing around New York, I decided to take formal music education and seek a degree in saxophone performance.

 I have since settled in South Florida.
-I have been teaching for over ten years and currently teach sax, flute, clarinet, piano and theory.
-I have a studio at Chafin Music as well as my home.
-I teach woodwinds at Rolling Green Elementary and band at West Palm Beach Junior Academy.
-My Jazz quartet “Remedy” perform around Palm Beach and you can find me weekly at The Blue Anchor Pub, Over the Bridge Cafe and The Colony Hotel in Delray Beach.
+I have been teaching for over twenty years and currently teach sax, flute, clarinet, piano, and theory.
+I have a studio and currently, I am the artist in residence at Boynton Beach High School.
+I have taught band at Rolling Green Elementary and West Palm Beach Junior Academy.
+My Jazz quartet “Time Out” perform around Palm Beach and you can find me weekly at Monroe’s, Over the Bridge Cafe, Hilton West Palm Beach, and The Colony Hotel in Delray Beach.
 I have played in a variety of musical styles in the area.
-Currently I perform with numerous local bands as well as jazz gigs at The Delray Beach Club, Palm Beach Polo Club, corporate and wedding functions around South Florida.
-I have just began working on a new project with singer Lucie Pierro.
+Currently, I perform with numerous local bands as well as jazz gigs at The Delray Beach Club, Palm Beach Polo Club, and corporate and wedding functions around South Florida.
+I have just begun working on a new project with singer Lucie Pierro.
 The band is called Public House and you can find us on Facebook.

-I am available for private or group lessons and performance from solo to large group ensemble.
+I am available for private or group lessons and performances from solo to large group ensembles.